douthwja01/OpenMAS/README.md

 Department of Automatic Control & Systems Engineering, United Kingdom

-For queries regarding the project, I can be contacted by email at: douthwaiteja@gmail.com
+If you have any queries, suggested/implemented improvements to this open source software, I can be contacted by email at: douthwaiteja@gmail.com

 If you use this software, please use the provided citation: